Teaching Fellow: Junchao Chen

 The course work is complementary to the classical well-formed, prescriptive model of assignments/projects that are indeed effective and invaluable in practice.
 Instead by design, the project is intended to be open-ended, namely, minimal instructions and requirements will be provided, as such it rewards and values research & development, taking risks, above all, it is aimed to foster and tap into the creativity of each individual.

-The quarter-long project is broken into a set of three milestones, primarily all milestones will be graded orally (additionally we may employ autograder), where the progress is presented by all five group members, and each group member must be ready to answer questions about any aspect of the project; the latter is the utmost importance to ensure comprehensive learning experience and fair division of work among all members.
-Furthermore, in each milestone, a bonus of up to 20% can be gained to further encourage taking a risk, going the extra mile, and to just be curious & creative.
+The quarter-long project is broken into a set of three milestones, all milestones will be graded both orally (60% of the grade) and using autograder (the remaining 40% of the grade).
+The presentation is done by all five group members, and each group member must be ready to answer questions about any aspect of the project; the latter is the utmost importance to ensure comprehensive learning experience and fair division of work among all members.
+Furthermore, in each milestone, a bonus of up to 10% can be gained to further encourage taking a risk, going the extra mile, and to just be curious & creative.
 Part of the bonus is reserved for fastest and the most optimized implementation of L-Store in class, e.g., how many read/write operations per second (adjusted based on the number of cores, CPU clock frequency, amount of memory, cache size, and other hardware metrics to ensure comparable results).